South Korea votes in tight race on economy and jobs

 The polls open at 6 a.m.
 (2100 GMT) and close at 6 p.m.
 (0900 GMT), when the three network television stations will announce the result of a jointly conducted exit poll.

-Most analysts forecast a tight race between the two front-runners who were separated by as little as 0.5 percentage points in some polls, with Moon making late gains on Park.
+Most analysts forecast a tight race between the two front-runners who were separated by as litle as 0.5 percentage points in some polls, with Moon making late gains on Park.

 While Park’s bid to become president has stirred debate and divisions about her father’s rule, and the prospect of a nuclear armed North Korea’s hangs over the country, the main issues in the election has been the economy.